QuentinRa/blog.quentinra.dev/maths/probabilities/continuous/notes.md

 @

 with $h_Y(x)$ the density of $Y$.
-Note that you can do an integration by substitution with $y = g(x)$ (=`Changement de variable`).
+Note that you can do integration by substitution with $y = g(x)$ (=`Changement de variable`).